comit/sonoff-bridge/Prerequisite.md

 - Restart you IDE

 This will provide an additional option ``Tools - Flash Size: "1M (no SPIFFS)"``.
-*** if you are getting error on no such file or directory ``eagle.flash.1m0.ld`` was becouse you copy to the wrong directory
+*** if you are getting error on no such file or directory ``eagle.flash.1m0.ld`` was because you copy to the wrong directory

 #### Installing external libraries